-Be aware that there are several types of transplant techniques.
-We are the ONLY one to offer you all of the options.
-For this very important life decision be sure to consult a private clinic that does ALL types of transplants.
-Dr. Spano has owned and operated this prestige Melbourne clinic for 17 years.
-No other Doctor has that experience in Melbourne.
+For this very important life decision be sure to consult a private clinic that does all types of transplants.
+Prestige Melbourne clinic for 20+ years.

 What is the experience like?

-The scalp is numbed with local anaesthetic and medication is given for your relaxation and comfort.
+The scalp is numbed with local anesthetic and sleeping tablets are given for your relaxation and comfort.
 Most people fall asleep for a few hours then you can get up for lunch.
-The room has music and we create a friendly relaxing environment for you.

 What results can I expect?